panzerdp/dmitripavlutin.com/content/posts/080-arrow-vs-regular-functions/index.md

 ## 2.2 Arrow function

-A consequence of arrow function binding `this` lexically is that you cannot use the arrow functions as a constructor.
+A consequence of `this` resolved lexically is that an arrow function cannot be used as a constructor.

 If you try to invoke an arrow function prefixed with `new` keyword, JavaScrip throws an error: